OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 #### Overview

 Password strength is a key concern when using passwords for authentication.
-Password policy defines requirements that end users should adhere to.
+The password policy defines requirements that end users should adhere to.
 A password policy typically specifies password length, password complexity and password topologies.
 A "strong" password policy makes it difficult or even infeasible for one to guess the password through either manual or automated means.

 **Password Length**